rafasoares/cancancan-wiki/Home.md

 * [[Other Authorization Solutions]]
 * [[Upgrading to 1.6]]

 **Can't find what you're looking for?
-Add an issue to the [[issue tracker|https://github.com/bryanrite/cancancan/issues]] or submit a Question on StackOverflow
+Submit a Question on StackOverflow